-The institution remained relatively small until 1924 when it formally became an institution for ‘mental defectives’.
-Although the formal reclassification happened in 1924 it is possible that there had been a gradual change as Brockhall admitted more people described as mental defective and less inebriates.
+The institution remained relatively small until the early 1920s when it formally became an institution for ‘mental defectives’.
+Its 17th Annual Report records that on the May 17th 1920, ‘the last Inebriate was released from the Institution… the license as an Inebriate Reformatory was in consequence cancelled, and a licence for 308 patients granted under the Mental Deficiency Act.’
+Although the formal reclassification happened at that point it appears that there had been a gradual change as Brockhall admitted more people described as mental defective and less inebriates.
 Even by 1911 there were 57 women classified as mental defective on the books.

 Between 1921 and 1933 Brockhall was managed as part of its much larger, but recently built neighbour, Calderstones.
 The arrangement is likely to have been influenced by the fact that the Medical Superintendent of Brockhall, Dr Gill, was appointed to be the First Medical Superintendent of the Calderstones Institution.
 The Matron of Brockhall was also appointed to work across both places.
 In 1929 the Lancashire Asylums Board decided to start a huge increase in the size of Brockhall and this resulted in it becoming a separate institution in 1933 with its own senior staff.